Manhattanville University: Growth

-Manhattanville College (1966–present)
+Manhattanville College (1966–2024)

 With additional facilities and space to grow, the student population increased from 400 women students in 1950 to 700 students by 1960.
 Over the course of the next decade, the student population doubled once again, reaching 1,400 students by 1970.
 Manhattanville was a microhistory of the societal transformation in the Catholic Church, higher education, and American society as a whole during the 1960s.

 In 1966, the college's board of trustees voted to amend the school charter and remove the words "of the Sacred Heart" from the official college name.
 This marked an important moment in the secularization of the college.
 Between 1966 and 1970, the Manhattanville administration oversaw the gradual removal of Catholic symbols and traditions from the campus.
 Although the college had been operated by an independent board of trustees since its founding in 1841, it was strongly identified with the Church and these changes were difficult for the community.
 By 1969, the college's charter was expanded to include the admitting education of both women and men.
 The first coeducational freshman class entered Manhattanville in August 1971.

 In 1973, the student academic experience evolved due to an important campus study funded by a grant from the National Endowment for the Humanities.
 Interviews with the Manhattanville community led to the development of the Portfolio System, a personalized and guided self-assessment charting the development of each student.
 Today the ATLAS program continues this tradition.

 In 1965, the college introduced its first graduate program, a Masters of Arts in Teaching and in 1993, the first graduate programs in business were offered.
-The first doctoral program was introduced in 2010 with the Ed.D. in Educational Leadership from the School of Education.In 2012, Manhattanville's Master of Fine Arts in Creative Writing Degree Program was formally approved.
+The first doctoral program was introduced in 2010 with the Ed.D. in Educational Leadership from the School of Education.
+In 2012, Manhattanville's Master of Fine Arts in Creative Writing Degree Program was formally approved.

+Manhattanville University (2024–present)

+On April 3, 2024, Manhattanville College became Manhattanville University.
+The change was made possible, in part, because of an update in 2022 to the state Board of Regents' definition of a university.

+On April 29, 2024 It was announced that Manhattanville University would maintain Wells College's transcripts, business records, and other important artifacts after its closure.

 Presidents

-Since its chartering as a college in 1917, Manhattanville has had 15 presidents, including two interim presidents, one of whom also served as acting president for a period of time:
+Since its chartering as a college in 1917, Manhattanville has had 16 presidents, including acting presidents, one of whom also served as interim president for a period of time: